idia640/presentations/week03/PITCHME.md

 <img width="50%" height="50%" src="images/survey-research.jpg">

+Image credit: Groves et al. (2009), p.
+47

 Note:

+Note the two tracks here.
+This figure from Groves et al. 2009 (figure 2.4) shows how you have to make decisions both about the people you will sample and the measurements you will take.
+These decisions come together when you  collect data.
+Also, you will want to test (or pilot) your survey before you run on your actual sample.

 ---
 ## Survey Design

 <img width="60%" height="60%" src="images/survey-design.png">

+Image credit: Groves et al. (2009), p.
+42

 Note:

+I've annotated this figure with an example where you trying to find out how many new jobs have been created at zoos.

+In this hypothetical example, you may want to assess recent growth in the zoo industry.
+But you can't ask every possible zoo, because some may be too small.
+So you decide to look at zoos with at least 500 employees and an HR department.
+Your sampling frame contains a list of every zoo that meets this criteria.
+For your sample, you decide to contact every zoo that meets this criteria, and for which you have contact info for their HR department.
+The respondants for this survey is HR.
+Finally, you may have some post-survey adjustments because not all of the zoos will respond or some other error occurs.

+On the left side, you decide on a measurement for growth in terms of new jobs created.
+You can't directly observe growth, but you can measure new jobs and use this figure to infer growth.
+You write your survey question such as "How many new jobs were created in your company in the last month".
+Then you describe what you mean so your question is as clear as possible.
+Hopefully, HR responds.
+If this survey collection is done online, you might have "edited responses".
+An edited response may be a follow-up question to verify or clarify.

 ---
 ## Survey Measurement

 <img width="60%" height="60%" src="images/survey-measurement.png">

+Image credit: Groves et al. (2009), p.
+48

 Note:

+As a survey designer, your focus is to minimize error during each stage of survey design and execution.
+Keep in mind, as with experiments, conclusions from surveys are inferences.
+So you need to be aware where errors may occur.

+One way to look at errors is as 'gaps'.
+Between each successive stage you may have a gap between your ideal measurement and actual measurement.
+(I'll walk through these annotations in class.)

+The 'happiness' measurement on the left side is a hypothetical example where you want to measure how happy a twitter user is by using measuring a ratio of happy to not happy words in a tweet.
+This is an excellent example of construct validity: could you argue that this is not a valid construct?

 ---
 ## Examples of question (response) biases